 A very spiritual book, both Christian and Native American, The Boy Who Danced with Rabbits seeps into your soul, igniting a desire to know these people and to mimic their ways through their deep love and devotion, loyalty, and concern they show one another.

 J.R.
 Collins was raised in the valley he so passionately writes about.
-An ancestor of the first pilgrims to the area, he proudly claims heritage and roots through the people of the Appalachian Mountains that settled in the Choestoe Valley sometime in the latter part of the 1700’s.
+A descendant of the first pilgrims to the area, he proudly claims heritage and roots through the people of the Appalachian Mountains that settled in the Choestoe Valley sometime in the latter part of the 1700’s.
 Born in 1962, he grew up hunting and traveling the ridges of Choestoe.

 As of 2013, Collins has been Director of Advertising for The North Georgia News, after having worked as a writer for sports stories and special events.
 He is a graduate of Young Harris College, and is currently working on the sequel, Living Where the Rabbits Dance.

 Published by Argus Publishing.
 Books may be purchased through a-argusbooks.com, Amazon or by calling 706-835-8769.